 - Book reviewers should be your next best friend.

 - When someone posts a review of your book you should leap on it asap.
 Get it out on all your social media sites.
 Like it on Goodreads and Amazon.
-Tweet it, Facebook about it, google+ it.
+Tweet it and share it on your Facebook page.
 Get into the habit of checking weekly or more on Amazon and Goodreads.
 (I know you’re busy writing but it’s no good if no-one knows about you.)

 - If a book reviewer has a blog, get signed up as a follower, interact with posts, tweet their posts etc. Get a feel for their blog and the type of books they like.